datchung/blog-posts/2020/2020-06-05_Garden Fence With Limited Tools/Post.md

 ### ISO View

 Below is the ISO view along with the cut list.
 Horizontal boards are 1.9cm (3/4") thick.
 Posts are 3.8x3.8cm (1.5x1.5").
 The upper horizontal boards are half the width of the lower horizontal boards.
 This keeps the upper weight down and saves costs (since the structure is strong enough even with narrower upper boards).
 The lower boards need to be wide since half of the width will be buried underground to act as the garden bed's edging.
+The posts will be 25cm under ground.
 Dimensions are in cm.

 ![ISO View](iso.jpg)